johannes-mueller/sunset/README.md

 ### Activating and deactivating

-You can use the services `redshift.activate` and `redshift.deactivate` to activate and deactivate the redshift altogether.
-The `redshift.deactivate` service takes an optional `color_temp` parameter to apply a certain color temperature to all lights.
+You can use the services `sunset.activate_redshift` and `sunset.deactivate_redshift` to activate and deactivate the redshift altogether.
+The `sunset.deactivate_redshift` service takes an optional `color_temp` parameter to apply a certain color temperature to all lights.
 If it is not given the color temperature is not changed on deactivation.

+Similarly you can use the services `sunset.activate_brightness` and `sunset.deactivate_brightness` to deactivate the dimming.

 ### Planned features

 * Shift the color temperature back in the morning over a defined time.
 As of now the back shift to day temperature happens instantaneously.

-* Configure lights that are generally ignored by redshift.
+* Configure lights that are generally ignored by Sunset.

 No ETAs given.